Hjdskes/2048/README.md

 Good luck and have fun!

-P.S.: We, the developers, are not reliable in case of frustration. ;)
+P.S.: We, the developers, are not responsible in case of frustration. ;)

 ## Singleplayer game ##